chrislusf/gleam/README.md

 Especially Need Help Now:
-* Go implementation to read Parquet files
+* Go implementation to read Parquet files.
+* Design a good plugin system for accessing external data.

 Help is needed.
 Anything is welcome.
 Small things count: fix documentation, adding a logo, adding docker image, blog about it, share it, etc.